Value is in the eye of the beholder.

 I loved seeing the butterfly motifs and drinking the complimentary Dolly Parton pink lemonade.

 I also loved listening to the live locally sourced bluegrass music at the onsite restaurant and bar.
-(PS: And yes, I said bar – this is the only place on the entire Dollywood property that serves alcohol).

 It made me feel immersed in Dolly’s world, if only for a weekend.
 And let’s be honest, it’s hard to put a price tag on that experience for us true fanatics.